 The Croats of Montenegro

 The Croats of Montenegro, numbering approximately 6,900 people, are Unengaged and Unreached.
 They are a diaspora community of Croats in Montenegro.
 They are an Diaspora people, in the Slav, Southern people cluster of the Eurasian Peoples affinity bloc.
-Their primary religion is Christianity - Roman Catholicism.
+Their primary religion is Roman Catholicism.
 They primarily speak Croatian.

 Photo courtesy of Joshua Project.
 Photo Source: Lea Maric